ysharplanguage/FastJsonParser/README.md

     (string script, Book value, string context) => (object)(value.title == "The Lord of the Rings")

-There is thus type inference - performed at run-time by the [JsonPathSelection](https://github.com/ysharplanguage/FastJsonParser/blob/master/JsonTest/System.Text.Json/JsonParser.cs#L49)'s [SelectNodes(...)](https://github.com/ysharplanguage/FastJsonParser/blob/master/JsonTest/System.Text.Json/JsonParser.cs#L57) method - on the second argument (and only that one, named "value") of the evaluator-produced, cached delegates.
+There is thus type inference - performed at run-time by the [JsonPathSelection](https://github.com/ysharplanguage/FastJsonParser/blob/master/JsonTest/System.Text.Json/JsonParser.cs#L49)'s [SelectNodes(...)](https://github.com/ysharplanguage/FastJsonParser/blob/master/JsonTest/System.Text.Json/JsonParser.cs#L57) method - regarding the second argument (and only that one, named "value") of the evaluator-produced, cached delegates.

 Finally, notice how those delegates' static return type is in fact [System.Object](http://msdn.microsoft.com/en-us/library/System.Object.aspx) (and not [System.Boolean](http://msdn.microsoft.com/en-us/library/System.Boolean.aspx)), for uniformity with the more general member selector expression, as used as an [alternative to explicit names or indices](http://goessner.net/articles/JsonPath/#e2).